-Creation Method: CWHR classifications are based on a combination of FVEG 2023 for canopy cover, size class and vegetation type.
-The vegetation data includes a variety of tree, shrub, grassland, and water dominated habitats.
-Species are considered present, and habitats considered suitable for each 30m cell for which the canopy cover-size-vegetation combination have been deemed suitable for the reproduction or foraging of that species in the California Wildlife Habitat Relationship database.
+Creation Method: CWHR classifications are based on a combination of the F3 model for canopy cover, F3 size class and vegetation data.
+The vegetation data integrated the F3 forest type class with the National Land Cover Database (NLCD) and CALVEG type to include a variety of tree, shrub, grassland, and water dominated habitats.
+Species are considered present, and habitats considered suitable for each 30m cell for which the canopy cover-size-vegetation combination have been deemed suitable for the reproduction of that species in the California Wildlife Habitat Relationship database.
 Habitat which meets the following criteria is considered suitable:

-- Suitable vegetation types: WHRTYPE = PPN, SMC, RFR, DFR, MHC, MHW, SMC, WFR, RDW, KMC MRI and BOP - Suitable foraging habitat: size/density classes = 4M, 4D - Suitable nesting (reproduction) habitat: size/density classes = 5M, 5D, 6
+- Suitable vegetation types: WHRTYPE = PPN, SMC, RFR, DFR, MHC, MHW, SMC, WFR, RDW, KMC MRI and BOP - Suitable foraging habitat: size/density classes = 4M, 4D - Suitable nesting habitat: size/density classes = 5M, 5D, 6

-CWHR high and moderate suitability values have been used to create separate data layers which identify suitable nesting (reproduction) and suitable foraging habitat.
+CWHR high suitability values have been used to create separate data layers which identify suitable nesting and suitable foraging habitat.
 These data have been combined to create the identified "suitable habitat" layers.
-The combined suitable habitat layer has been further refined and clipped to the U.S. Fish and Wildlife Service species range extent.